SCORING RUBRIC

 RESPOND SCORING

-Respond scoring assesses a security control's ability to respond to the successful execution of an ATT&CK (sub-)technique.
+Respond scoring assesses a security capability's ability to respond to the successful execution of an ATT&CK (sub-)technique.
 The score of this capability is determined by the type of response provided as described below:

 Score Description